Skip to content

 Application to the matrices controlling the orthogonal projection of a (n-1)-dim ellipsoid

-We now can use the special asymmetric projection operators Pnp suggested by the authors of [1].
+We now can use the special asymmetric projection operators Pnp suggested by the authors of [1] to extract the upper left bock:

 \[ [ \pmb{\operatorname{M}} / \pmb{\operatorname{D}} ]^{-1} \,=\, \pmb{\operatorname{P}}^n_p \, \pmb{\operatorname{M}}^{-1} \, [\pmb{\operatorname{P}}^n_p]^T \,. \tag{28} \]